redis/ioredis/README.md

 HIMPORT provides a faster ingestion mechanism for loading many hashes that share the same set of field names.

+Explicit pipelines containing a configured `HIMPORT SET` wait for required fieldset preparation on their selected connection before the batch is sent.
+Unconfigured fieldsets remain manually managed.

 ```javascript
 const redis = new Redis({
   himportFieldsets: [